jiwon-seattle/My-Daily-Journal/README.md

 This site provides platform for a user to write journals.

+1. Web app asks a user to allow share user's location information by giving pop-up.
+A user accepts it.
 1. A user is able to write journal.
 2. When a user clicks `Generate` button, the journal is saved to database.
 3. Daily weather information automatically is fetched via Weather API and saved to database.